coingraham/resume/coingraham.txt

 ##### Team Lead, Server Operations
 AirWatch/VMWare
 July 2011 – October 2013 (2 years 4 months) Greater Atlanta Area
-Lead a team of engineers that built and operated a state of the art private cloud for our hosted mobile device management clients.
+Led a team of engineers that built and operated a state of the art private cloud for our hosted mobile device management clients.
 Responsible for highly available physical/virtual infrastructure that formed the basis for the AirWatch SAAS offering.
 This included VMWare, SAN and Server Operations.

 ##### VMWare Administrator
 Genuine Parts Company